 If you've never made sourdough, it's easy to be put off by the amount of work it appears to be.
 Honestly, it's not that much work!
 I promise.

-I used 1 cup of flour (organic, unbleached, unenriched white flour), 1/2 cup warm water, and 1/2 teaspoon of dry yeast.
-Some people don't use yeast in their starter which is fine, you just have to wait a few more days for the yeast to culture, and I couldn't wait!
+I used 1 cup of bread flour (organic, unbleached, unenriched), 1/2 cup warm water.
 I put that in a quart mason jar and cover it with a tea towel.
 Every day the started needs to be halved (remove half of the starter to use), and fed with 1/2 cup flour and a bit of water to make it the same wet, pancake batter consistency.

 I recommend starting the culture in the morning so it can grow over the day.
 In the evening, I put mine in the fridge as the temperature rarely drops below 75 here, but if you have a cooler place to keep it, you may keep it out of the fridge overnight.
 Per my routine, I remove half of the starter and mix a tablespoon of flour and a bit of water in the starter about an hour before I put it in the fridge overnight.
 The extra tablespoon of flour feeds the starter a bit, and the amount that I've removed is used to prepare a loaf for the morning.